shariqahn/tofu/README.md

 - looks like results in data are from finetuning on specific splits?
     - its from the finetuning script and they only include that split in training data
     - used for evaluating efficacy of truth ratio metric on page 8 of paper for example
+- used perturbed data in split_list prob bc Truth Ratio requires it; ig regular data is just for finetuning/forgetting not eval
+- note full doesn't have perturb data; not sure if/how to eval w that subset

+### replicate
+- p8
+  - p-vals compare distributions, so can use data in data dir for this
+  - captures decent amount of metrics so prob sufficient for replication
+- p9
+  - ROUGE is prob captured by other metrics bc thats how answers are compared to ground truth
+- p11 **todo replicate this as another sanity check**
+  - replicate Phi
+- p21, 22 use diff finetuned models to compare

+### My setup differences
+- changed from bf16 to float32 bc our cpu doesnt handle that type
+  - should be fine bc EasyEdit only uses this amount of precision for training MEND.
+SERAC. prob not necessary just for eval

 ### old
 cuda toolkit from conda 104p